What is Breast Reconstruction with Implants?

 There are certain risks that are unique to implantable devices.
 The body reacts to a foreign material by placing scar tissue around it.
-This is similar to an oyster which, in response to chronic irritation, makes a pearl around a grain of sand.
+This is like an oyster which, in response to chronic irritation, makes a pearl around a grain of sand.
 This scar tissue or “capsule” can either be a thin, soft, unnoticeable layer, or in the extreme, this can be a firm layer of scar tissue around an implant that can be uncomfortable or even change the shape of the reconstruction.
 Should this occur, additional surgery may be necessary to remove the scar tissue and replace the implant.
 The risk of capsular contraction is unpredictable because it depends on each patient’s healing capabilities.
 Smokers heal poorly in terms of infection and wound breakdown.
 You are advised not to smoke for at least 1 month before and after surgery.
 Nicotine screening may be necessary the day of your surgery.
 IF THE TEST IS POSITIVE, YOUR SURGERY WILL BE CANCELLED.

-Statistically, the patients most likely to have complications after reconstruction are older, are significantly overweight, have large breasts which often require complex incisions, have high blood pressure, are diabetic, smoke or have been radiated.
+Statistically, the patients most likely to have complications after reconstruction are significantly overweight, have large breasts which often require complex incisions, have high blood pressure, are diabetic, smoke or have been radiated.